wtsi-hgi/yascp/output.md

-DoubletFinder, DoubletDecon, scDblFinder, SCDS contain tsv files per pool with a barcode and label of whether it's a singlet or a doublet scrublet contains tsv files per pool with a barcode and label of whether it's a multiplet or not and a folder with plots doublet_results_combined contains tsv files per pool with barcode and labels from scrublet,	scds, scDblFinder, DoubletDecon, DoubletFinder droplet_type_distribution contains png files with graphs showing ...
+DoubletFinder, DoubletDecon, scDblFinder, SCDS contain tsv files per pool with a barcode and label of whether it's a singlet or a doublet scrublet contains tsv files per pool with a barcode and label of whether it's a multiplet or not and a folder with plots doublet_results_combined contains tsv files per pool with barcode and labels from scrublet,	scds, scDblFinder, DoubletDecon, DoubletFinder droplet_type_distribution contains png files with graphs showing droplet-type distribution

 ## deconvolution